deciduously/music/post.md

 ##### Sine Waves

-Sound propogates as a [wave](https://en.wikipedia.org/wiki/Wave).
+Sound propagates as a [wave](https://en.wikipedia.org/wiki/Wave).
 In [reality](https://en.wikipedia.org/wiki/Reality) a sound contains many components but for this program we can talk about a super-simplified version that can be represented as a single [sine wave](https://en.wikipedia.org/wiki/Sine_wave):

 ![sine waves](https://upload.wikimedia.org/wikipedia/commons/6/6d/Sine_waves_different_frequencies.svg)